 After being bitten by a dog in Boston, Massachusetts, you must act quickly to protect your legal rights.
-An experienced Boston dog bite attorney at Sweeney Merrigan Law, LLP can fight to secure the financial recovery you deserve.
-The legal professionals on our staff have successfully recovered millions of dollars for their clients and may be able to secure fair compensation for you, too.
-Give us a call today at (617) 391-9001 or send in our contact form to schedule a free consultation.
+An experienced Boston dog bite attorney at Sweeney Merrigan Personal Injury Lawyers can fight to secure the financial recovery you deserve.
+The legal professionals on our staff have successfully recovered millions of dollars for their clients, including co-managing partner J. Tucker Merrigan, a 2022 Rising Star and 2023 Best Lawyer.
+Give us a call today at 617-391-9001 or send in our contact form to schedule a free consultation.

 Anyone who has been injured or suffered damages as a result of a dog bite or attack can file a dog bite lawsuit.

 The statute of limitations for a dog bite lawsuit in Massachusetts is three years from the date of the injury.